Coleen (Walker) Mielke

 to produce a super fast race dog.
 One summer, one of his "experimental

 dogs", a young male named Pluto, jumped out of our moving truck

 and badly injured his back and hips.
+When

-dad made a harness contraption and suspended him from the ceiling
+dad made a harness contraption and suspended him from the

-hours a day without putting weight on his joints.
+several hours a day without putting weight on his joints.

-He was a funny looking dog.....long legs, with a skinny body
+He was a funny looking dog...long legs, with a skinny body

 and droopy ears.
-The unorthodox treatment worked well and "Pluto" went on to run again.
+The unorthodox treatment worked well and "Pluto" went

-husky/greyhound dogs were very fast; he
+dogs were fast; he clocked them at

-and they bought a lot of puppies from dad when Shirley first
+they bought a lot of puppies from dad when Shirley first

 started racing dogs; they lived in a subdivision behind Steven's